isomerpages/imsilver/_test-my-digital-skills/Digital-Readiness-Essential-Kit.md

 breadcrumb: Digital Readiness Essential Kit
 ---

-Check out our Digital Readiness Essential Kits to learn useful tips on digital skills with step-by-step guide, and how it can bring convenience to your daily activities.
+Check out our Seniors Go Digital Starter Kit to learn useful tips on digital skills with step-by-step guide, and how it can bring convenience to your daily activities.

 | Topic | English | 中文 | Melayu | தமிழ் |
 | -- | -- | -- | -- | -- |